INN/link-roundups/README.md

 Since begun retrofit by the INN Nerds.

-### Aggregate links from external sources and publish feeds of external Saved Links and Roundup Posts.
-Integration with Mailchimp API enables Link Roundups to be sent as email newsletters.
+### Link Roundups (previously Argo Links) lets you aggregate and tag Saved Links.
+Then publish feeds using widgets, custom Link Roundup posts and optionally use MailChimp API integration to send Roundups as Campaigns.

 Version: 0.3